spraakbanken/sparv/docs/user-manual/corpus-configuration.md

 configuration file.
 This is particularly useful when only a few variables, such as the corpus ID, differ between corpora.
 To do this, specify the path to the parent configuration file in the `parent` variable of your individual corpus config files.
 Your corpus configuration will then inherit all parameters from the parent file, except those explicitly defined in the individual config file.
-You can also specify multiple parent files in a list, with each subsequent parent overriding any conflicting values from the previous ones.
-Nested parents, where a parent references another parent, are also supported.

 ```yaml
 parent: ../parent-config.yaml